Content Navigation

 *Bona fide residents must prepare separate vouchers for estimated income tax and self-employment tax payments.
 Send the income tax vouchers to the address for bona fide residents and the self-employment tax vouchers to the address for non-bona fide residents.

-Instructions for the 2020 Estimated Tax Worksheet
+Instructions for the 2025 Estimated Tax Worksheet

 Line 1.
 Adjusted gross income.
-When figuring the adjusted gross income you expect in 2020, be sure to consider the items listed under What’s New, earlier.
+When figuring the adjusted gross income you expect in 2025, be sure to consider the items listed under What’s New, earlier.
 For more details on figuring your AGI, see Expected AGI—Line 1 in chapter 2 of Pub.
 505.

 Line 7.
 Credits.
-See the 2019 Form 1040 or 1040-SR, line 13a and Schedule 3 (Form 1040 or 1040-SR), lines 1 through 6, and the related instructions for the types of credits allowed.
+See the 2024 Form 1040 or 1040-SR, line 19, and Schedule 3 (Form 1040), lines 1 through 6z, and the related instructions for the types of credits allowed.

-Line 9.
-Self-employment tax.
-If you and your spouse make joint estimated tax payments and both of you have self-employment income, figure the self-employment tax for each of you separately.
+for each of you separately.
 Enter the total on line 9.
-When estimating your 2020 net earnings from self-employment, be sure to use only 92.35% (0.9235) of your total net profit from self-employment.
+When estimating your 2025 net earnings from self-employment, be sure to use only 92.35% (0.9235) of your total net profit from self-employment.

 Line 10.
 Other taxes.
-Use the instructions for the 2019 Form 1040 and 1040-SR to determine if you expect to owe, for 2020, any of the taxes that would have been entered on your 2019 Schedule 2 (Form 1040 or
+Use the 2024 Instructions for Form 1040 to determine if you expect to owe, for 2025, any of the taxes that would have been entered on your 2024 Schedule 2 (Form 1040), line 8 through 12, 14 through 17z, and line 19 (see Exception 2, later).
+On line 10, enter the total of those taxes, subject to the following two exceptions.

 Exception 1.
-Include household employment taxes from Schedule 2 (Form 1040 or 1040-SR), line 7a, on this line only if:
+Include household employment taxes from Schedule 2 (Form 1040), line 9, on this line only if:

-You will have federal income tax withheld from wages, pensions, annuities, gambling winnings, or other income, or
+You will have federal income tax withheld from wages, pensions, annuities, gambling winnings, or other income; or

 You would be required to make estimated tax payments (to avoid a penalty) even if you didn’t include household employment taxes when figuring your estimated tax.